enzofrancescaHM/RoomXRNative/readme.md

 https://reactnative.dev/docs/native-modules-android#sending-events-to-javascript

 ## Phones compatible so far
-- Epson control unit, it is compatible, but the USB camera of Univet Glasses is badly recognized and is null. vendorID= 1155, DEV: eRGlassFb - PID: a306 - VID: 483 vendorID= 0, DEV: null - PID: 0 - VID: 0
+- Epson control unit, it is compatible, but the USB camera of Univet Glasses is badly recognized and is null.
+  vendorID= 1155, DEV: eRGlassFb - PID: a306 - VID: 483
+  vendorID= 0, DEV: null - PID: 0 - VID: 0

-- Galaxy XCover 4s, it is fully compatible vendorID= 1155, DEV: eRGlassFb - PID: a306 - VID: 483
+- Galaxy XCover 4s, it is fully compatible
+  vendorID= 1155, DEV: eRGlassFb - PID: a306 - VID: 483
   vendorID= 3141, DEV: USB 2.0 Camera - PID: 6366 - VID: c45

 ## Notes

-A normal external USB Camera works as is with no usb external libraries, i.e. the one on the helmet is working properly So, to use a normal USB UVC Compatible camera it is enough to click change camera in order to switch to the external one
+A normal external USB Camera works as is with no usb external libraries, i.e. the one on the helmet is working properly
+So, to use a normal USB UVC Compatible camera it is enough to click change camera in order to switch to the external one

 ## QRCode format definition
+in order to connect to roomxr in the format  https://roomxr.eu:5001/join/holomask-test?name=ciccio&notify=0
+we have to conform to this qrcode format:

 ```
 {
   "user":"pippo",